We are committed to a safe and injury free work environment for all our employees, contractors, customers, vendors and visitors.

 3 Medical Aid is defined as treatment by a medical professional for illness or injury.

 4 First Aid is defined as any assistance given to any person for illness or injury, where professional assistance is not required

-Our health and safety program is overseen and directed by our President and Chief Executive Officer and Vice President, Service Center Operations who, along with our Canadian and US Health and Safety Managers report on health and safety directly to the Environmental Management and Health & Safety Committee of our Board.
-Senior management and Directors have received specific health and safety training to support their oversight of our Health and Safety Program.
-In addition, each operation and health and safety managers has had extensive training and all employees have a responsibility for a safe workplace and to report any items which may lead to an unsafe environment.
+Our health and safety program is overseen and directed jointly by our President and Chief Executive Officer and Vice President, Service Center Operations who report on health and safety directly to the Environmental Management and Health & Safety Committee of our Board.
+Senior management and Directors have received specific health and safety training.
+In addition, each operation and health and safety manager has had extensive training and all employees have a responsibility for a safe workplace and to report any items which may lead to an unsafe environment.

-Our health and safety performance is reviewed quarterly by our Environmental Management and Health & Safety Committee.
-Once per year our Board meeting is held at one of our locations to provide our directors with the opportunity to familiarize themselves with the potential hazards of our workplace environment.
+Our health and safety performance is reviewed quarterly by our Board and our Environmental Management and Health & Safety Committee meets a minimum of three times a year.
+Our Board of Directors visits operating locations to provide our Directors with the opportunity to familiarize themselves with the potential hazards of our workplace environment.

 Our legislated occupational health and safety requirements fall under provincial jurisdiction in Canada and federal jurisdiction in the U.S and we believe that we are in compliance with all such requirements.
 Management assurance that these requirements are met is accomplished through a layered auditing program consisting of internal, peer, corporate and external audits as applicable to the scope of each site.
 All deficiencies identified, are followed up until the items are closed.
 In 2020, COVID-19 protocols reduced the number of audits completed to 34 audits.
 In 2021, we anticipate auditing approximately 62 locations.